nobid-consortium/payment-reference-documentation/payment-reference-doc.md

 ## Payment

-Authenticating and authorizing a payment is implemented by presenting the A2Pay (hereafter A2Pay') to a PSP using OpenID4VP[^openid4vp] according to section 5 of the OpenID4VC High Assurance Interoperability Profile with SD-JWT VC (HAIP) [^openid4vc_hip].
-A2Pay' is thereby defined an SD-JWT presentation according to Self Diclosure for JWTs[^sd-jwt].
-ARF section 6.6.3[^arf] explains this process in detail and also elaborates on how trust is established between the wallet and the PSP.
+Authenticating and authorizing a payment is implemented by presenting the A2Pay (hereafter A2Pay') to a PSP using OpenID4VP[^openid4vp] according to section 5 of the OpenID4VC High Assurance Interoperability Profile with SD-JWT VC (HAIP) [^openid4vc_hip] which mandates the following among other things:
+* A2Pay' is defined as a SD-JWT presentation according to Self Diclosure for JWTs[^sd-jwt].
+* A2Pay' is always send to the PSP by an HTTP POST request using the `response_mode` `direct_post`.
+See the payment initiation endpoint in the [EUDIW payment API specification](eudi-payment-api.yml) for details.
+* PSP must reply to the HTTP POST request with HTTP 200 including a JSON object containing the `redirect_uri` which must be used to query the status of the payment.

+See OpenID4VP[^openid4vp] section 7.2 for details on the `direct_post` response mode.

+Also ARF section 6.6.3[^arf] explains the presentation process in more detail and also elaborates on how trust is established between the wallet and the PSP.
 A positive verification of the A2Pay' by the PSP authorizes the given payment transaction.

 ### Dynamic linking